FOSDEM/website/content/interviews/nikolai-kondrashov.markdown

 it all the more exciting to me, and I hope that will also interest the FOSDEM visitors.

 Q: User session recording seems like a pretty important task.
-Yet, Scribery seems to be the first open source project that tackles this task with an approach that meets enterprise needs.
+Yet, Scribery seems to be the first project that tackles this task with an approach that meets enterprise needs.
 Why is that in your opinion?

 First of all, it's not exactly the first project.
 There's plenty of commercial, proprietary offerings, and very good ones too.
 Enterprises are not